theHostileNegotiator/KWBandage/KnownIssues.md

 #### LOW LOD Mammoth Tank
 * Right railguns are offset

+#### Campaign EVA
+* A Grand Gesture... has a bonus objective that is missing an EVA dialogue.
+Unfortunately, the sound file pertaining to the objective is missing and there are no appropriate substitutes

 #### APTUI
 * Will need to investigate every APTUI and update them accordingly
 	* HUDReplayControlPanel (The only missing APTUI which allows Fast Fowarding Replays.
 Schema modification (InGameUI FixedButtonHelp) is required, attempts to modify results in crashes.
 High possibility that feature is not possible)